7 Ways to Start Your Day Stress-Free

 You go through the day focused on exterior things: what others are expecting of you, what you still need to do, what you expect from yourself…

 It’s time to change your perspective and look inside your body and mind.
 It needs to be purified and oxygenated.

 One way to do this is to drink a glass of water first thing in the morning.
 Drink it slowly.
 There’s no rush.

 3. Meditate for 5 minutes

 Meditation improves your quality of life and is very good for your brain.
-It relaxes you, and gives you a chance to release tension, pay attention to your inner self, and channel anxiety.
+It relaxes you and gives you a chance to release tension, pay attention to your inner self, and channel peace.